-Let’s face it, just because you wrote down a catchy headline and a witty introduction; it doesn’t mean your job is done.
+Let’s face it, just because you invented a catchy headline and a witty introduction; it doesn’t mean you are done with your copywriting job.

 The next things you have to do are:

-An easy way to do so is using an old literary trick: the cliffhanger.
+An easy way to do so is using an old literary trick that has been overused by television series: the cliffhanger.

-In this article, I will teach you everything you need to know about the psychology behind cliffhangers and how to write them.
+In this article, not only I will show you everything you need to know about the psychology behind cliffhangers but especially how to write and use them.

 Let’s see how this works…

 The Psychology behind Cliffhangers

 Cliffhangers are used on TV series all the time.
 That’s where I’ll take my example, so you exactly understand how this is working.